 Travel motives me to be healthy later in life.
 Scott and I are planning our lives to ensure we're able to travel as much as possible, as late into life as possible.
 I am fully prepared to be that little old lady, cane in one hand, Scott's hand in the other, navigating the streets of some small European town.
-Working in hospitals, I've seen what a lifetime of the Standard American Diet leads to and I have no intention of going down that path.

 You don't even have to travel to exotic places to get these benefits.
 Exploring new places in your own backyard can be just as beneficial, and fun!
 Some of my favorite trips have been less than a couple hours drive - camping in the Blue Ridge Mountains, hiking with friends in the upstate, and exploring historic sites in South Carolina.
 You can even learn a lot from exploring your own town with fresh eyes!